yhirose/mtlcpp/README.md

 # mtlcpp

-A C++17 linear algebra library for Metal on MacOS
+A C++20 linear algebra library for Metal on MacOS

+NOTE: This project is still in development and is far from reaching the first alpha version. :)

+## Requirements`

+ - Xcode Command Line Tools

 ## Test